Metro City (Indonesia): Economy

 In 2002, Metro had a budget of Rp 336 billion (US$37.3 million).
 The largest contributor to Metro's economy is the service sector, contributing 22.94% of the city's income in 2002.

 The second largest contributor to Metro's economy is retail, contributing 19.77% of the city's 2002 income.
 In 2004, there were 13 markets, 1,881 stores, and 682 food kiosks, as well as numerous street vendors.

 The third largest economic sector is agriculture, contributing 17.31% of the 2002 income.
 Within the city boundaries there are 3,342 hectares of rice fields, capable of producing up to 16,598 tons of rice per growing season.

 Numerous banks have branches in Metro, including Bank Mandiri, Bank Lampung, Bank Danamon, Bank Eka, Bank Central Asia, Bank Rakyat Indonesia, Bank Maybank Indonesia, and as well as Bank Negara Indonesia.

 Healthcare

-Metro is served by three hospitals: Ahmad Yani General Hospital, Mardi Waluyo Hospital, and Metro Islamic Hospital.
+Metro is served by three hospitals: Ahmad Yani General Hospital, Mardi Waluyo Hospital, Muhammadiyah Hospital, and Metro Islamic Hospital.
 As of 2003, the total number of health care practitioners in Metro is 382, including 13 specialists, 30 general practitioners, 36 midwives, 121 nurses, and 8 dentists.
 There are also 19 pharmacies and 8 drug stores.